Pen-Pal Passion Is Revived In Broadway's 'She Loves Me'

 GROSS: So I want to change the mood a little bit and play one of the ballads from the show.
 And this is just a beautiful song.
 It's perhaps my favorite song from the show.
 It's called "Dear Friend."
 Would one of you like to set up where this song fits into the show?

-HARNICK: I should preface this by saying the way Jerry Bock and I worked was that once we knew what the source material was, we would go into our respective studios and begin to work by ourselves.
-And Jerry would go into his studio and write, and then at a certain point he would send me a tape.

-And on the tape, there might be anywhere from eight to 15 or so songs, and he would preface each one by saying well, I think this one's for Amalia.
-I think this one is for Georg.
-I don't know what this one is, but I like it.
-And one of the songs on one of the tapes was "Dear Friend."
-And I listened to that song and I thought, oh my, that is so beautiful.
-I couldn't wait to put lyrics to it.

-What it is - the show is about these two people, Amalia and Georg, and through a kind of lonely hearts club arrangement they have started writing to each other.
+HARNICK: What it is - the show is about these two people, Amalia and Georg, and through a kind of Lonely Hearts Club arrangement they have started writing to each other.
 And through...

 HARNICK: That's right.
 That's how he's...